 Interviews with the likes of John McEnroe, Björn Borg, Chris Evert, and Martina Navratilova alongside comments from family and friends from both camps, provide a well-rounded picture of what it meant to everyone involved on and off the court.
 I watched it from start to finish and I was emotionally wrought at the end.
 My fave – Roger – had lost and it took me a while to reconcile with what happened but it was truly the greatest tennis match ever.

-Stream the trailer below and long live the rivalry.
+Stream the trailer above, watch it on Apple TV, and long live the rivalry.